ufechner7/KiteUtils.jl/README.md

 <p align="center"><img src="./docs/src/kite_power_tools.png" width="500" /></p>

 ## What to install
 If you want to run simulations and see the results in 3D, please install the meta package  [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .
+If you have already KiteSimulators installed, use `using KiteSimulators` instead of `using KiteUtils`.
 If you just want to learn how this package works quickly just install only this package.

 ## Installation